 Thank you for taking the time to get to know me better.
 Whatever has brought you here, I’m sorry you have need of this place, and I’m so glad you’ve arrived.

-PS: When you become a member of the Grief Revolution on our Patreon page, you help us create videos, podcasts, animations, comics, and other things that help everyone get better at responding to grief.
+PS: When you become a member of our Patreon page, you gain access to the monthly live Q&A session with Megan.
+You also help us create videos, podcasts, animations, comics, and other things that help everyone get better at responding to grief.
 We’d love to have your support – we can’t do it without you.
 Click the button below to find out what you’ll get as a member, and how you can help the Grief Revolution take hold.